valaDevs/tldhunter/README.md

 # tldhunter
-tldhunter is python tool for brute forcing TLD and find all registered domain of a company
+tldhunter is a python tool for brute forcing TLDs and find all registered domains of a company

 ## how to use